JVM-Sreeja/oral-cancer-classifier/README.md

 A Django-based web application that uses a Vision Transformer (ViT) deep learning model to classify oral images as Cancer or Non Cancer.

 Features:
-* Upload oral images through a web interface
+*Image upload through a Django web interface
-* AI-based image classification
-* Vision Transformer (ViT) model
+*Deep learning classification using Vision Transformer (ViT) *Binary classification:Cancer or Non Cancer
-* Django web application

  Technologies:
 * Python 3.11